nirnanaaa/gollum_rails/README.md

 	Gollum::Rails::Wiki.new(<location>)

-Now your gollum is ready for use
+Now your gollum wiki is ready for use

 If you want you can add a model the same way as normal `ActiveRecord` / `ActiveModel`